Negative-light/PUBLIC_VUALT/god-punishes-false-prophets-the-weight-of-bad-leaders.md

 This weeks lesson starts with God calling Jeremiah to not pray for mercy on Israel (Judah).
 Jeremiah instead mentions that other "prophets" are saying there will not have sword or famine and there will only be peace (during a drought too) God then spells out punishment for the prophets [^m1].
 Remember that God also did the same type of command earlier to Jeremiah [^b1] [^matthew-poole].
 This means that Israel has reach the point they have committed the "sin that leads to death" [^b2] [^guzik].

-Something in here to consider is that God is Ignoring their service and scrafice.
-As Christians this looks like God ignoring or ending your ability to serve becasue of sins you are living in.
+Something in here to consider is that God is Ignoring their service and sacrifice.
+As Christians this looks like God ignoring or ending your ability to serve because of sins you are living in.

 On the topic of False prophets they are clearly lying to "tickle the ears" of the people and the government leaders [^matthew-poole].
-They are tehn getting a "worse" judgment of having no one to bury them, meaning that their family would be completly gone.
+They are then getting a "worse" judgment of having no one to bury them, meaning that their family would be completely gone.
 They will have no legacy.

 [^b1]: [Jer 7:16-19](jer%207.md) and [Jer 11:14](Jer%2011.md)
 [^b2]: [1 John 5:14-16](1%20John%205.md)